dmhendricks/wordpress-mu-common-toolkit/README.md

 echo getenv( 'WP_ENV' ); // Result: staging
 ```

-If `WP_ENV` is not defined, "production" is returned.
+If not defined, "production" is returned.

 ### Add Attributes to Enqueued Scripts